coletrain35/SlideWindr/FINAL_STATUS.md

 ## Session Summary

-This development session successfully implemented **5.5 out of 6 Tier 1 features** for SlideWindr, bringing the application significantly closer to PowerPoint parity.
+This development session successfully implemented **ALL 6 Tier 1 features** for SlideWindr! 🎉 The application now has strong PowerPoint parity for essential functionality and is ready for professional use.

 ---

-## ✅ Completed Features (5.5/6)
+## ✅ Completed Features (6/6) - 100% TIER 1 COMPLETE!

 ### 1. **Undo/Redo** ✅ COMPLETE
 - **Status**: Fully functional